DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

 ### `set_orientation`

+!> This function should only be used for debugging/development purposes and is not guaranteed to work cross platform.
+Do not use as a in-game feature in production.

 Function accepts `:landscape`, or `:portrait` as the first parameter and sets the game's orientation while the game is running.

 ### `set_hd_max_scale`

+?> The ability to set your game's HD Max Scale is available to Pro license holders (the function no-ops otherwise).

+!> This function should only be used for debugging/development purposes and is not guaranteed to work cross platform.
+Do not use as a in-game feature in production.

 Function accepts on of the following `Integer` values: